Furyswipesvg/Furyswipes_5mmb_freeretail_advanced/README.txt

 After you have the loaded.lua file you can copy into Interface/Addons/Furyswipes_5mmb and all accounts will have access to them.

-Warning, it only saves the first one of a given name.
-So, doing this will probably overwrite the one you wanted to save.
-Haven't solved that yet.
-Maybe I'll just save the biggest one I find.
+Warning, it only saves the longest one of a given name.